Botche/red-mango/README.md

 # Red Mango Ui

-The app is hosted under Azure: Link to the app: [Red Mango](https://redmango-ui.azurewebsites.net/)
+The app is hosted with Github Pages: Link to the app: [Red Mango](https://botche.github.io/red-mango/)

 ## Requirements